Sausage and Stuffing Ball Jumble is a complete meal in a pot that's ideal for family camping, ensuring everyone gets a proper balanced meal.

 - Boil the water in the whistling kettle first.
 This uses less gas than heating water in a saucepan.

 - Make sure your pot has a lid on.
 A lot of heat is lost through the top of the pot.
 You'll cook quicker and use less gas with a lid on.

 - Shield your flame.
 Even a slight breeze around your flame will reduce its effectiveness, making it take longer to cook and use more fuel.

 Fry the sausages.
-As we were using the dutch oven, this was easily done with just coals underneath the oven.
+Using the Dutch oven, this was easily done with just coals underneath the oven.

 Shape the stuffing into balls (about the size of cherry tomatoes), and fry with the sausages.

-If you are using Halloumi Cheese, you could add it now or later, depending on how fried you like it.
+If you use Halloumi Cheese, you could add it now or later, depending on how fried you like it.

 When the veggies are cooked, drain and add to the pot with the sausages to heat through together.
 Add the cherry tomatoes and stir.

 There you go—one complete meal in a pot.

 Here's a little video we made: